India's Biocon in talks with Mylan to merge biosimilar businesses - Moneycontrol

 Biocon Biologics has also raised capital through several rounds this year and last year from high-profile names such as Abu Dhabi-based ADQ, Goldman Sachs and Tata Capital Growth Fund.

-Shares of Biocon were down about 2% as of 0520 GMT in a weak Mumbai market.
+Shares of Biocon were down 1.9% as of 0626 GMT in a weak Mumbai market.

 (Reporting by Anuron Kumar Mitra in Bengaluru; Editing by Rashmi Aich)